Lashkar-e-Taiba: Formation

-In 1985, Hafiz Mohammed Saeed and Zafar Iqbal formed the Jamaat-ud-Dawa (Organization for Preaching, or JuD) as a small missionary group dedicated to promoting an Ahl-e-Hadith version of Islam.
+In 1985, Hafiz Mohammed Saeed and Zafar Iqbal formed the Jamaat-ud-Dawa (Organisation for Preaching, or JuD) as a small missionary group dedicated to promoting an Ahl-e-Hadith version of Islam.
 In the next year, Zaki-ur Rehman Lakvi merged his group of anti-Soviet jihadists with the JuD to form the Markaz-ud Dawa-wal-Irshad (Center for Preaching and Guidance, or MDI).
 The MDI had 17 founders originally, and notable among them was Abdullah Azzam.
 Azzam would be killed in a car bombing orchestrated by Khad in 1989.

 The LeT was formed in Afghanistan's Kunar province in 1990 and gained prominence in the early 1990s as a military offshoot of MDI.
 MDI's primary concerns were dawah and the LeT focused on jihad although the members did not distinguish between the two groups' functions.
 According to Hafiz Saeed, "Islam propounds both dawa[h] and jihad.
 Both are equally important and inseparable.
 Since our life revolves around Islam, therefore both dawa and jihad are essential; we cannot prefer one over the other."

 Most of these training camps were located in North-West Frontier Province (NWFP) and many were shifted to Pakistan-administered Azad Kashmir for the sole purpose of training volunteers for terrorism in India.
 From 1991 onward, militancy surged in India, as many Lashkar-e-Taiba volunteers were infiltrated into Indian-administered Jammu and Kashmir from Pakistan-administered Azad Kashmir with the help of the Pakistan Army and ISI.
 As of 2010, the degree of control that Pakistani intelligence retains over LeT's operations is not known.

 Designation as terrorist group

-On 28 March 2001, in Statutory Instrument 2001 No. 1261, British Home Secretary Jack Straw designated the group a Proscribed Terrorist Organization under the Terrorism Act 2000.
+On 28 March 2001, in Statutory Instrument 2001 No. 1261, British Home Secretary Jack Straw designated the group a Proscribed Terrorist Organisation under the Terrorism Act 2000.

 On 5 December 2001, the group was added to the Terrorist Exclusion List.
 In a notification dated 26 December 2001, United States Secretary of State Colin Powell, designated Lashkar-e-Taiba a Foreign Terrorist Organization.

 Lashkar-e-Taiba was banned in Pakistan on 12 January 2002.

 It is banned in India as a designated terrorist group under the Unlawful Activities (Prevention) Act.

-It was listed as a terrorist organization in Australia under the Security Legislation Amendment (Terrorism) Act 2002 on 11 April 2003 and was re-listed on 11 April 2005 and 31 March 2007.
+It was listed as a terrorist organisation in Australia under the Security Legislation Amendment (Terrorism) Act 2002 on 11 April 2003 and was re-listed on 11 April 2005 and 31 March 2007.

 On 2 May 2008, it was placed on the Consolidated List established and maintained by the committee established by the United Nations Security Council Resolution 1267 as an entity associated with al-Qaeda.
 The report also proscribed Jamaat-ud-Dawa as a front group of the LeT.
 Bruce Riedel, an expert on terrorism, believes that LeT with the support of its Pakistani backers is more dangerous than al-Qaeda.